 - Cut the kernels from the cob, and add to a medium mixing bowl along with the peaches, chopped chile, cilantro and lime juice.
 Mix well and season with salt and pepper.

 - Corn can be added raw or cooked!
 When it’s at peak freshness in the summer, I use raw because it has a nice bite to it but this is really personal preference.
+I’ve also used frozen fire-roasted corn and that works great too.

-- If you can’t find hatch chiles in your area, poblanos would work great!
+- If you can’t find hatch chiles in your area, poblanos would work great.
 Just make sure to roast it and peel it first.
 Jalapeños could also work, but would add extra heat so be careful.

 Keywords: hatch green chiles, palisade peaches, olathe sweet corn, summer salsa recipes